maverickphp/FiveM-CarSqlMaker/README.md

 - Python 3.x

 <h4>How to use</h4>

-1. Clone the code to your system.
+1. Clone the code to your system
-2. Edit the carname.py file.
+2. Edit the carname.py file
-3. On line no 6, you can change the directory of carpack stream folder.
+3. On line no 6, you can change the directory of carpack stream folder
-4. On line no 7, you can change the number of queries you want to write.
+4. On line no 7, you can change the number of queries you want to write
-6. Save and close the file.
+6. Save and close the file
-7. Open the .start file and your query will be written in the file.sql file.
+7. Open the .start file and your query will be written in the file.sql file

 <b><h3>NOTE:</h3></b>
 If you have any issue you can open a thread in issues.